yrong/node-ldapauth-fork/README.md

   - `cache` - Optional, default false.
 If true, then up to 100 credentials at a time will be cached for 5 minutes.
   - `log` - Bunyan logger instance, optional.
 If given this will result in TRACE-level error logging for component:ldapauth.
 The logger is also passed forward to ldapjs.

-Optional ldapjs options, see [ldapjs documentation]:
+Optional ldapjs options, see [ldapjs documentation](https://github.com/mcavage/node-ldapjs/blob/v1.0.1/docs/client.md):

   - `tlsOptions` - Needed for TLS connection.
 See [Node.js documentation](https://nodejs.org/api/tls.html#tls_tls_connect_options_callback)
   - `socketPath`